-On April 29, 2020, the Company repurchased approximately \$2.0 million face amount of its 5.875% Convertible Notes for approximately \$1.3 million, including \$24 thousand of interest expense.
-The repurchase will result in a gain on extinguishment of debt of \$576 thousand for the second quarter of 2020.
+On April 29, 2020, the Company repurchased approximately \$2.0 million face amount of its 5.875% Convertible Notes for approximately \$1.3 million, including \$24 thousand of accrued interest.
+The repurchase resulted in a gain on extinguishment of debt of \$576 thousand for the three and six months ended June 30, 2020.
 Subsequent to the transaction, the Company has \$118.1 million aggregate principal amount of 5.875% Convertible Notes outstanding.